Houthi insurgency: Phase 6: Operation Scorched Earth, August 2009 – February 2010

-Attacking Saudi Arabia's borders, 4 November 2009
+Attacks on Saudi Arabia's borders, new ceasefire: November 2009 – January 2010

 The conflict took on an international dimension on 4 November 2009 when the Houthis attacked the Saudi border, killed one of the Saudi border guards, seized Al Khubah Village and other villages.
 The Houthis accuse Saudi Arabia of supporting the Yemeni government in attacks against them.
 It was not clear what type of support they meant.
 The Saudi government denied this.
 The rebels shot dead a Saudi security officer in a cross-border attack.
 The rebels took control of a mountainous section inside Saudi Arabia, in the border region of Jabal al-Dukhan and occupied two villages inside Saudi territory.

-The houthis had entered Saudi territory and attacked patrols, and that a second soldier later died from wounds sustained in the same clash.
+The Houthis had entered Saudi territory and attacked patrols, and that a second soldier later died from wounds sustained in the same clash.
 On 5 November, Saudi Arabia responded by launching heavy air strikes on rebels in northern Yemen, and moved troops nearer the border.
 Saudi government officials said only that the air force had bombed Yemeni rebels who had seized a border area inside the kingdom, which they said had now been recaptured.
 The officials said at least 40 rebels had been killed in the fighting.
 The Saudi government adviser said no decision had yet been taken to send troops across the border, but made clear Riyadh was no longer prepared to tolerate the Yemeni rebels.

 The Saudi assault continued the following day, as Saudi residents near the southern border of Jizan Province were evacuated.
 At the same time, a Houthi spokesman reported to the media that they had captured Saudi troops.
 On 18 November, Yemen forces killed two Houthi commanders, Abbas Aaida and Abu Haider.
 On 19 November, Yemeni forces took control of al-Malaheez, killing the local commander Ali al-Qatwani.

-U.S. President Barack Obama claimed he had authorised the strikes against al-Qaeda.
-On 20 December, Saudi air strike killed some civilians.
+On 20 December, a Saudi air strike killed some civilians.
 According to a spokesman for the Houthis, a Saudi attack killed 54 people in the town of Al Nadheer in the northern province of Sa'dah.
 The group also claimed that Saudi forces were advancing on the nearby town of Zawa, also in Sa'dah, and had fired more than 200 shells.

 On 22 December, the Houthis stated that they managed to repulse Saudi Arabian forces trying to infiltrate into the province of Sa'dah, killing an unspecified number of Saudi soldiers in a battle in the border region.

 The fighting between Yemeni and Saudi forces and Houthis killed at least 119 Yemeni government forces, 263 Houthis, 277 civilians and 7 foreign civilians.
 Saudi casualties were confirmed at 82 at the time.
 With more soldiers killed in subsequent clashes and missing soldiers being found dead, however, the casualties rose to 133 killed by 22 January 2010.
 The number of missing was put at six.